TreeHacks/hackpack-web-firebase/README.md

 The `login.component.jsx` file will be our landing page asking the user to log into their account.
 The `to-do-list-home.component.jsx` will be our home page after the user logs in where he/she can manage their to-do list.
 The `firebase.utils.js` file will be the interface file to connect to our Firebase Authentication and Firestore services.
 The `.env` file will securely hold our Firebase tokens and secrets.

+### Connecting to Firebase

+We will now connect our project to our Firebase account.
+Please go ahead and complete ONLY step 1 from this [Firebase docs website](https://firebase.google.com/docs/web/setup).
+We will complete the other steps together.

 ### License
 MIT